Roppongi: Nightlife

 The area features numerous bars, nightclubs, strip clubs, restaurants, hostess clubs, cabarets, and other forms of entertainment.
 Among the expatriate community, the area tends to be favored by business people, students, and off-duty US military personnel.
 Overall, the neighborhood caters to a younger crowd.

 Clubs can range from large, multi-level establishments, to smaller one-room clubs located in upper levels of buildings.

 In more recent times some of the larger venues with known yakuza connections have closed.

 Around Roppongi crossing are a number of clubs which feature foreign performers.
 There are also a number of both foreign- and Japanese-operated bars catering to different crowds.
-Recently, Roppongi has enjoyed a growing reputation for its organized events such as art festivals, dart and billiard tournaments, pub crawls, robot exhibitions, beauty pageants, and so on.
+Recently, Roppongi has enjoyed a growing reputation for its organized events such as art festivals, dart and billiard tournaments, pub crawls, robot exhibitions, beauty pageants.

 Restaurants in Roppongi vary from upscale Japanese fare to popular international restaurants.

 Culture

 Roppongi is home to many important art galleries and museums in Tokyo, serving as a center hub for culture.
 This includes prestigious institutions such as the Mori Art Museum, Kotaro Nukaga, Galerie Perrotin, and The National Art Center, Tokyo.